wirewright/wirewright/README.md

 ![Wirewright Logo](https://github.com/user-attachments/assets/3e5dc602-9c8d-412d-a7fa-9e1a0c3b466e)
 </div>

+> [!WARNING]
+> You're looking at the development branch of Wirewright, `iota`.
+Most likely it won't
+> even compile; that's why I'm keeping it separate from the main branch, `kappa`.
+Once
+> it's ready, it's either going to be merged into kappa, or I'm going to make this branch
+> the main one.

 # Wirewright

 Imagine roads driving cars.
 Imagine a sculpture deliberately shaping the way the wind flows around it.